unlock-protocol/unlock-wordpress-plugin/README.txt

 While the lock is deploying you should [download this plugin](https://wordpress.org/plugins/unlock-protocol/) from the WordPress site.
 Then, from the administration of your WordPress.org website, in the `Plugins` section, click on the `Add New` button and then on the `Upload Plugin` button to upload the plugin.

-Note: To allow new users to log in using their Ethereum wallet with a single click, make sure that for single site Settings > General > Anyone can register is enabled on your website and if site is multisite then Network Settings > Allow new registrations > User accounts may be registered is enabled.
-Your existing users can link their wallets to their WordPress user accounts regardless of this setting.
+Note: To allow new users to log in using their Ethereum wallet with a single click, make sure that Settings > General > Anyone can register (for single sites) or Network Settings > Allow new registrations > User accounts may be registered (for multisites) is enabled.
+Your existing users can link their wallets to their WordPress user account regardless of this setting.

 == Writing locked stories ==